bessygmartinez/Bamazon/README.md

 * :clipboard: `bamazonManager.js` - [*Managing Inventory and Products*](https://github.com/bessygmartinez/Bamazon#bamazonmanagerjs)
-  * This interface will allow the user to view the list of products for sale, view any products that have low inventory, update inventory quantity for a product, and add a new product.
+  * This interface will allow the user to view the list of products for sale, view any products that have low inventory, update inventory quantity for a product, or add a new product.
   <br /> <br />

+* :chart_with_upwards_trend: `bamazonSupervisor.js` - [*View Overhead Costs, Product Sales, and Total Profit by Dept. or Create New Dept.*](https://github.com/bessygmartinez/Bamazon#bamazonsupervisorjs)
+  * This interface will allow the user to view overhead costs, product sales, and total profit per department or create a new department.

 ---